-Dance is sometimes performed in multifaith prayer gatherings.
+Dance is sometimes performed in multifaith prayer gatherings and can be an experience that is aesthetic, symbolic and powerful.
 But the practice of dance is prohibited in some faith traditions.
 The decision as to whether or not to include dance in a service should be left in the hands of the planning group.

 The inclusion of children is important.
 Mosaic, a multifaith organization in Toronto, Canada, invites children's choirs of various faith traditions to participate in its interfaith gatherings.